-The Complainant and Respondent will have an opportunity to respond to the Notice of Investigation and Allegations in writing and meet with the assigned Investigator.
-Investigations include interviews with relevant parties and witnesses, obtaining available relevant evidence and research.
+The Complainant and Respondent can respond to the Notice of Investigation and Allegations in writing and meet with the assigned Investigator.
+Investigations include interviews with relevant parties and witnesses and obtaining relevant evidence and research.
 Both parties have the right to request that the Investigator meet with relevant witnesses and evaluate relevant evidence.
-The Investigator will interview all relevant witnesses and conduct follow-up interviews, as necessary.
+The Investigator will interview all relevant witnesses and conduct follow-up interviews as necessary.

 The Investigator has broad discretion in determining whether an offered witness or documentary evidence would be relevant or helpful to a determination.
-For example, an Investigator might decline to speak to a witness because there is not sufficient basis that the person could have relevant information to the factual determination; the information to be solicited would be repetitive, or confidentiality concerns outweigh the importance of the information.
+For example, an investigator might decline to speak to a witness because there is an insufficient basis for the person to have information pertinent to the factual determination; the information to be solicited would be repetitive, or confidentiality concerns outweigh the importance of the information.

 If a Complainant or Respondent chooses not to participate in the investigative process, the investigation will continue without obtaining their response.
 Before the investigation ends, the Investigator will provide a comprehensive Preliminary Investigation Report summarizing the investigation, witness interviews, and provide all relevant evidence.
-Appendices, including relevant physical or documentary evidence, will be included.
+Appendices, including appropriate physical or documentary evidence, will be included.